Rajkumar College, Raipur

 Rajkumar College (or RKC) in Raipur, Chhattisgarh, is one of the oldest K-12 foundations of India.
-It was founded by Sir Andrew Fraser in the year 1882 at Jabalpur.
+It was founded by Sir Andrew Henderson Leith Fraser in the year 1882 at Jabalpur.
 The School functioned at Jabalpur till 1892 and thereafter, shifted to its present site at Raipur in 1894, with boarding house facilities.
 Its estate is spread over 125 acres.
-It is a co-education, residential cum day boarding public school affiliated to the Council for the Indian School Certificate Examinations, New Delhi and prepares the students for Indian Certificate of Secondary Education (ICSE) (Class X) and Indian School Certificate (ISC) (Class XII) examinations.
+It is a co-education, residential cum day boarding public school affiliated to the Council for the Indian School Certificate Examinations, New Delhi and prepares the students for Indian Certificate of Secondary Education (ICSE) Class X and Indian School Certificate (ISC) Class XII examinations.

 History

 The school was established in 1882 by the efforts of Sir Andrew Henderson Leith Fraser, KCSI and the British authorities as Rajkumar School at Jabalpur and was closed due poor facilities and location.
 A decision to shift it to Raipur in 1894 and renamed as Rajkumar College and founded as a Chiefs' College.
 RKC was created for education of sons and relatives of rulers of Chhattisgarh Feudatory States and local zamindars, who donated funds.

 In 1921, it was declared as Chiefs' College.
 However, in 1939, on joining as a founding member of the Public School Conference, admission was opened to all boys other than from Princely States.

 In 1947 the Rajkumar College became the place where the short-lived Eastern States Union was established.